 Our Products and their Origins

-Most of our cabochons are cut from byproducts of other industries.
+Many of our cabochons are cut from byproducts of other industries while most others are man-made.

 All cabochons are individually hand cut by us in the UK, we do not import finished cabochons for re-sale.